AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 //  }
 ```

-The above examples represent symmetrical operations for a function that takes a sequence of characters (that is, a string) and returns an new string that has been converted into lowercase letters.
-The logic of that operation is defined within the function itself but in order to correctly pass the arguments and return the value to the other environment a stub is used.
+The above examples represent symmetrical operations for a function that takes a sequence of characters (that is, a string) and returns a new string that has been converted into lowercase letters.
+The logic of that operation is defined within the function itself but in order to correctly pass the arguments and return the value to the other environment, a stub is used.

 ## C++/CLI <a name="cppcli"></a>